Gig Performer is NOT a DAW!

 Instant access to every sound

-A track-based environment makes perfect sense in a studio/recording situation.
-Whether you’re using old-fashioned multitrack tape or a DAW, you’ll typically have one instrument per track or even multiple tracks for one instrument if, for example, you’re using multiple microphones to record a piano, or if you are miking each drum and cymbal separately to create a submix, perhaps bouncing such a mix into yet another track.
 But consider what happens when you’re in a live situation and you need your electric piano for four bars and then you need an acoustic piano plus strings for the next 8 bars and then you need to play all three together, either from a single keyboard or from multiple keyboards.
 DAWs are simply not designed for this kind of thing.
 And that’s just dealing with one song!
-What happens when you have to play a different song that has completely different sounds and requires different splits and layers?

 On the other hand, Gig Performer is designed specifically for these kinds of scenarios.
-For example, here’s a rackspace, called My Blues Scene, with three plugins (Electric piano, strings, acoustic piano) all playable from a single MIDI keyboard controller.
+For example, here’s a rackspace, called My Blues Scene.
+It contains three plugins (Electric piano, strings, acoustic piano) all playable from a single MIDI keyboard controller.
 On the left, you will see that the rackspace has three variations in it.
 Each variation determines which plugins are enabled.
 In this example, we have selected the Rhodes+strings variation and you can see that the Acoustic piano has a red bar across it meaning that it is currently turned off.

 Gig Performer Rackspace, with three plugins (Electric piano, strings, acoustic piano) all playable from a single MIDI keyboard controller.

-Alternatively, you could just use a rackspace with a default variation and, using three buttons (or pedals) on your controller, associate the enable/disable control of each plugin with a specific button or pedal for direct access.
-Here, the Rhodes and Acoustic piano are turned on and the strings are off.
-(Of course you can have more than three plugins and more than three buttons).
-We call these buttons “widgets” (knobs and sliders are also examples of widgets) and most widgets can be trivially mapped to buttons, knobs or sliders on your hardware controllers, making it easy to adjust your sound in real time while performing on stage.
+Alternatively, you could just use a rackspace with a default variation.
+Then, using three buttons (or pedals) on your controller, you can associate the enable/disable control of each plugin with a specific button or pedal for direct access.
+Here, we turned on the Rhodes and Acoustic piano, and turned off the strings.
+Of course, you can have more than three plugins and more than three buttons.

 A rackspace with a default variation, and three button widgets

-This last approach is particularly attractive for guitar players using lots of effects.
-In the following example, we can directly turn on or off three effects (phaser, flanger and distortion), typically using buttons and we also can control parameters of those effects either directly or by using physical knobs on a controller that control the knobs displayed here in the rackspace front panel.
+In the following example, we can directly turn on or off three effects (phaser, flanger and distortion), typically using buttons.
+We can also control parameters of those effects either directly or by using physical knobs on a controller that control the knobs displayed here in the panel.
 You could even use a tablet and control these widgets remotely.

 A guitarist might also have an expression pedal which, in this particular song, is controlling a wah-wah effect.
 In another song, that same expression pedal might be controlling the amount of delay of an echo plugin.